-However, the state’s metanarrative is increasingly facing contestation and disillusionment from the citizenry, as its internal contradictions might have resulted in its divergence from, and thus erosion of, national identity.
-This is because of the state’s adamant adherence to deeply entrenched policies and rejection of alternatives.
+However, the state’s metanarrative is increasingly facing contestation and disillusionment from the citizenry.
+This is possibly because of the state’s adamant adherence to deeply entrenched policies and rejection of alternatives.
 This essay explains two tensions between the metanarrative’s elements, before exploring their implications on national identity.

 Second, an insistence on the ideal family may also conflict with pragmatism, because it devalues citizens who do not conform to the aforementioned family ideal via discriminatory policies.
 For instance, new public houses are allocated mostly to married heterosexual couples, excluding singles and LGBT groups.
-Moreover, the government continues to limit civil activism that contravenes heteronormativity, evident from how requests to register LGBT activism groups as an organisation have consistently been rejected.
+Moreover, the government continues to limit civil activism that contravenes heteronormativity, evident from how requests to register LGBT activist groups as an organization have consistently been rejected.
 Although it is also pragmatic to placate the conservative “silent” majority, incalculable costs are incurred.
-Such instances of rejecting homosexuality might signal a broader norm—an intolerant society that cannot embrace diversity—which also deters foreign investors repulsed by a perceived bigotry.
+Such instances of rejecting homosexuality might signal a broader norm—an intolerant society that cannot embrace diversity—which also deters foreign investors repulsed by perceived bigotry.
 On the local level, the state’s metanarrative disadvantages Singaporeans who cannot conform to it, who would likely feel more alienated from this national identity.
-This risks losing local, productive talent and, thus, brain drain.
+This increases the risk of losing local, productive talent and consequently contributes to brain drain.

 There are two potential objections to this argument that an incoherent metanarrative exacerbates national identity erosion.